sb2345/okckd.github.io/source/_posts/question/2014-06-14-Java-modifier-and-access-level.md

 Class structure:

-{% img left /assets/images/java-classes-access-level.gif %}
+{% img middle /assets/images/java-classes-access-level.gif %}

 For the methods of 'Alpha' class, the visibility is listed below.